 How to leave your California residency?

-Ah, California, the land of sunshine, opportunities, and... high taxes?
-The Golden State, while offering a plethora of opportunities, has always been a bit heavy on the pocket, especially when the tax bill arrives.
+Ah, California, the land of sunshine, opportunities, and ... high taxes?
+The Golden State, while offering a plethora of opportunities, has always been a bit heavy on the wallet, especially when the tax bill arrives.

-It's essential to get a grip on the residency laws, which are tied to where you lay your head at night, where you intend to make your long-term home, and where you're earning your bread.
+It's essential to get a grip on residency laws, which are tied to where you lay your head at night, what you intend to make your long-term home, and where you're earning your bread.

 It's not just about where you are, but where your connections are – think your bank, your doctor, or even where your pet’s veterinarian is located (yes, this was really a deciding factor in some cases).